 42. To have someone who will recognize family dynamics and their impact on you

 43. To have someone who will remember what your insiders say, especially when it is too difficult for you to retain it

 44. To have someone who will set appropriate limits and boundaries

-45. To have someone who will sit with you while you face your deepest fear, shame, guilt, horror
+45. To have someone who will sit with you and your system while y’all face your deepest fear, shame, guilt, horror

-46. To have someone who will sort out conflict and disagreement
+46. To have someone who will sort out conflict and disagreement, inside and out

 47. To have someone who will stay with you, even when you expose your worst self